crabzilla/krabzilla/doc/architecture/decisions/0002-replace-caffeine-cache-lib-with-expiringmap.md

 it will just return null.
 The verticle consuming it will then try to load an Snapshot instance from another Krabzilla component.
 This component can a DAO like EntityUnitOfWorkRepository, so can be executed within the event loop.

-Since now the cache responsibility is lower, I selected (ExpiringMap)[https://github.com/jhalterman/expiringmap] since it's simpler and enough for this use case and also very smaller than Caffeine.
+Since now the cache responsibility is lower, [ExpiringMap](https://github.com/jhalterman/expiringmap) can be used since it's simpler and enough for this use case and also very smaller than Caffeine.

 ## Consequences